nvim-telescope/telescope.nvim/CONTRIBUTING.md

 # Documentation

-is generating docs based on the tree sitter syntax tree.
+We are generating docs based on the tree sitter syntax tree.
 TJ wrote a grammar that includes the documentation in this syntax tree so we can do take this function header documentation and transform it into vim documentation.
-All documentation will be exported that is part of the returning module.
+All documentation that is part of the returning module will be exported.
 So example:

 ```lua
 local m = {}